-- > 2018 to 2020 management's business plan with an unchanged number of rigs as at December 31, 2017 - ➤ As of 2020: - > 8 year historical average of EBITDA margin adjusted for significant one-off events - > 8 year historical average revenue per rig adjusted for inflation (2% per year) - ➤ A discount rate of 9.7% - > A 1% long term growth applied to the terminal value.
+- > 2019 to 2023 management's business plan

+- > A discount rate of 9.3%

+- ➤ A 1% long term growth applied to the terminal value.

-Management believes that the assumptions used to evaluate potential impairment are reasonable, with a significant portion being based on the actual performance achieved in the past (use of 8-year historical average).
+Management believes that the assumptions used to evaluate potential impairment are reasonable.
 However, such assumptions are inherently subjective.